ladjah10/THM/README_THM.txt

 The 100 Marriage Assessment - Series 1

-Build Status: passing | Coverage: 85% | License: MIT
+Build Status: passing | Coverage: 85% | License: Watch God Work

 Description:
 The 100 Marriage Assessment (Series 1) is a comprehensive relationship compatibility and marriage readiness evaluation platform.
 It provides a scientifically-based assessment tool that analyzes individuals and couples through a set of psychological questions (100 in total), delivering personalized insights and recommendations based on scoring algorithms and psychological profiles.